 The key factors after death that will affect the discount to market are time, whether the property will be purchased as a primary residence or rental, and the way in which the property is bought.

 Finally, perhaps there’s an arbitrage opportunity for buying new construction homes in places that are extremely superstitious about home deaths or areas with a much older demographic.
-Surely there are plenty of people willing to pay a premium knowing they are the first and only person to create new memories in a new home.

 Let’s embrace everyday as if it were our last.